Introduction to Facial Fat Transfer

 What is a fat transfer?

 A fat transfer is a cosmetic procedure that removes unwanted fat cells from one area of the body and deposits them into another area of the face.
 After the extraction process, the surgical team injects the fat cells into areas of the face where more volume is necessary to achieve the right look.
+This procedure uses the patient's own natural fat to restore facial structure and contours, enhancing features such as the cheeks, temples, and jawline.

 How long does the fat transfer procedure take?